Year 2 of the pilot

 Responding to Covid-19 has obviously dictated CCS programme work in all pilot sites in recent months.
 September 2020 marked the first year of the pilot in Norfolk, and this felt like an appropriate time to bring local partners together to consider how the next phase of the programme should develop.

 The main purpose of the Year 1 Partnership meeting was not to review the previous year but rather to look ahead.
 Below, please find our short briefing note that was shared with local partners beforehand and the new CCS Norfolk Partnership Charter, which sets out the aims local partners are collectively working towards.

-The local authority and Voluntary Community Sector partners had identified a need to support individuals with No Recourse to Public Funds and BAME communities that may be affected by the Covid-19 crisis.
-The CCS team is working with the Norwich Integration Partnership to provide food vouchers, data credit top-ups and fuel top-ups to families and individuals from a BAME backgrounds, including individuals with No Recourse to Public Funds conditions and asylum seekers.
+At the onset of the first national lockdown, Local Authority and Voluntary Community Sector partners in Norfolk identified a need to support individuals with No Recourse to Public Funds and black and minority ethnic communities that may be affected by the Covid-19 crisis.
+The CCS Programme worked with the Norwich Integration Partnership to provide food vouchers, data credit top-ups and fuel top-ups to families and individuals with a BAME backgrounds, such as individuals with No Recourse to Public Funds and asylum seekers.

 The CCS Programme also worked with the Norfolk Community Advice Network (NCAN) to support with the promotion and expansion of their online referral system, aiming to increase uptake ang usage across the county.
 Increasing usage of the referral system should enable quicker and more effective ‘warm referrals’ amongst a larger number of organisations across Norfolk.
 The system enables organisations to effectively and securely share sensitive information, avoiding the client having to repeat their issue to multiple agencies.